javason22/sushishop-api/README.md

 # sushishop-api
 A sushi Shop Restful APIs made by Spring boot
 ## Sushi API
 This is a RESTful API for a Sushi ordering system built with Spring Boot.
-It provides endpoints for creating orders, updating orders, and retrieving orders.
+It provides endpoints for creating orders, getting orders status, cancel orders(only orders with create, in-progress, and pause status are allowed to be cancel), pause orders(only orders with create and in-progress status can be pause) and resume (only orders with pause status can be resume) orders.
+The program uses hazelcast scheduler to instantiate three chef to pick the orders from the queue.

 ## Getting Started
 ### Prerequisites